 In the medical world vitamins are not generally considered a typical part of the treatment or prevention of diabetes but it turns out there is some very compelling research to suggest vitamins can and should be part of the blood sugar conversation.
 We have found through research and clinical practice that there are vitamins for diabetes that can play a role in preventing and treating this condition as well as some of the many complications that can accompany high blood sugars.
-In fact, we have so much to say on the topic that we have made this a two part blog!
+The right vitamins for diabetes can be a part of a custom vitamin regimen (take our vitamin quiz here).

 In our discussion we will focus on type 2 Diabetes , also known as Adult Onset Diabetes (Type 1 is beyond the scope of this discussion and unfortunately is not typically a preventable condition).
 Type 2 Diabetes is characterized by the body’s inability to process circulating blood sugar.
 The pancreas normally secretes insulin, a hormone that then helps metabolize sugar.
 Insulin is used like a key to unlock cells and let sugar go inside.
 This is how your body produces energy.
 When you are not able to do this blood sugar levels run high in your blood stream and you may get symptoms of fatigue, and/or excessive thirst and urination.